isnainiintan/isnainiintan/README.md

 ## 🚀 About Me

-Informatics student

-An gemini girl who loves music, watching

-korean dramas and of course like to sleep hihi ><.
+An gemini girl who loves music, watching korean dramas and of course like to sleep hihi ><.

 ## 🔗 Connect With Me 👇